 Creation is a fundamentally human activity.
-From functional pieces to beautiful ones, those which tell a story to those which make us think, we are a species unlike any other because we have found ways to combine parts to make products.
+From functional pieces to beautiful ones, those which tell a story to those which help us work, we are a species unlike any other because we have found ways to combine parts to make products.
 But there is little magic in the “things” we make, magic exists in the processes by which we make them.

 As is nature, to the very core of our bones!
 Through time immemorial humankind has relied on natural resources to sustain themselves and inform their choices, participating in the relationship between animal and the earth.
-Even though our present society is so very separated from nature we can never truly be separate, those same resources sustain us today.
+Even though our present society is so very separated from nature, we can never truly be separate, those same resources sustain us today.
 And even though most of us are no longer conscious of the relationship between humans and nature, it is there, and it needs tending.

 So I choose art and craft to establish connections with nature because their processes invite the student back to that give and take relationship with the land, the bond that all of our human ancestors share.
 They help us slow down outside, to be more curious.
 Studying nature to inform artwork or to create finer objects forces us to observe carefully, we notice diversity and interconnections between plants and animals, soil and sun.

 Your work can take you outside for inspiration, to enjoy the warmth of the sun, or to gather materials.
 At the end of the day, you can bring nature in.
 Engaging with the natural world through art and craft can encourage a softening of the boundary between the outdoors and in.

-Though large wilderness trips can be life-changing for one’s personal development, the sad truth is that without supportive parents, schools, or clubs, most people, youth or adults, do not have access to them.
+Though camping and large wilderness trips can be life-changing for one’s personal development, the sad truth is that without supportive parents, schools, or clubs, most people, youth or adults, do not have access to them.
 And when they do, for many it remains a fond memory, a separated and distant experience from their daily life.
 Outdoor adventure is largely limited to a select few.